droxey/dataviz-docs/git/README.md

 ## Configuring Git

-1. Configure your global username and email address. **IMPORTANT**: If you skip this step, Git will produce a warning each time you push to a remote branch.
+1. Configure your global username and email address.
+**‼️ IMPORTANT: If you skip this step, Git will produce a warning each time you push to a remote branch.**

     ```bash
     $ git config --global user.name "Dani Roxberry"